opensearch-project/documentation-website/README.md

 # About the OpenSearch documentation repo

-The documentation repository contains the documentation for OpenSearch, the highly scalable and extensible open-source software suite for search, analytics, observability, and other data-intensive applications.
+The `documentation-website` repository contains the user documentation for OpenSearch.
 You can find the rendered documentation at [opensearch.org/docs](https://opensearch.org/docs).

 ## Contributing